kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 * [Configurations]({{root_url}}Programming-guide/Key-platform-features/Configuration-management/#configuration-schema)
 * [Notification topics]({{root_url}}Programming-guide/Using-Kaa-endpoint-SDKs/#notification-topics)

-The associated profile filter is automatically set equal to "true" for each profile schema version in the system.
+The associated profile filter is automatically set equal to 'true' for each profile schema version in the system.
 Therefore, group "all" contains every endpoint registered in the application.
 You can create your custom endpoint groups using the
 [Admin UI](#adding-endpoint-groups) or [Admin REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO).